Best vacuums for pet hair – tested by our home tech experts to help you keep your home fur-free

 How to choose the best vacuum for pet hair

 Pet hair is a challenge for vacuums to pick up, and you also need to contain fur and dander to prevent allergies.
-You need a cleaner with good suction that can pick up all pet hair without any shaking loose.
-You'll also benefit from dedicated pet tools and anti-hair accessories, and HEPA filters.
+You need a cleaner with strong suction that can pick up all pet hair without any shaking loose.
+Suction is often measured in air watts, but can be difficult to accurately quantify as it's influenced by other factors like motor type and airflow design.
+This is why it's important to read reviews for real-world analysis of how they perform.

-For dealing with carpets or rugs, this means a motorized brush bar, which uses rigid bristles to agitate and loosen hair so that it can be sucked up into the bin.
+When dealing with carpets or rugs, look for a motorized brush bar, which uses rigid bristles to agitate and loosen hair so that it can be sucked up from deep within the carpet fibers.

 For hard floors, having pure suction flow through the cleaner makes more sense for hair, but look out for a cleaner that has a soft brush, designed to pick up pet dander and microscopic bits of dust first.

 Tools for dealing with pet hair around the house are just as important.
-A mini motorized brush can be your best friend, giving you the same qualities as a floor brush in a smaller package that can help clean up pet beds and upholstery with ease.
+A mini motorized brush can be your best friend, giving you the same qualities as a floor brush in a smaller package that can help clean up pet beds and upholstery with ease, while avoiding hair wrap.

-Any motorized tool with tangle-free technology is worth looking for, as you won’t have to worry about cleaning the tools so often.
+Any motorized tool with tangle-free technology is worth looking for, as you won’t have to worry about cleaning stuck hair so often.

 Otherwise, look out for regular accessories (dusting brushes, crevice tools and so on) for getting into those hard-to-reach areas and removing all traces of pet hair from your home.